Were 7 Missing Girls Buried in a Remote Area of the Michigan Woods?

 Remains have been found near the wooded area before.
 In 2008, the body of missing 13-year-old Cindy Zarzycki was found near the wooded area, according to the Free Press.

 Zarzycki was reported missing in 1986.
-The 22 years later it was revealed that she had been raped and killed by Arthur Ream, the father of a boy she had a crush on.
+Twenty-two years later, it was revealed that she had been raped and killed by Arthur Ream, the father of a boy she had a crush on.
 Ream was convicted of first-degree murder and at the time was already serving a 15-year sentence for molesting a 14-year-old girl in an unrelated case, the newspaper reports.

 He was temporarily released from prison after agreeing to lead police to Zarzycki’s body.
 Ream, 68, remains behind bars serving a life sentence.